wanglne/DELMAN/README.md

 ```
 We directly provide the "cov" matrix of models that we have already calculated.
 https://drive.google.com/drive/folders/1uee2b_rti0UlNgQ52hlY2oVB5AduO7Ch?usp=sharing
 After decompressing it and saving it to the `./data/stats` folder.
+Note that the provided cov matrices were computed on our devices, and differences in hardware or environments may lead to inconsistent results.
+If you encounter such issues, we recommend recomputing the cov matrices locally on your own device.

 ### Llama 3.1 Configuration
 If you are using **Llama 3.1** with DELMAN, you need to adjust the `offset` value in `./rome/repr_tools.py` line 106: